 Organize Your Scene - The large, smooth areas of white, tangled areas of bare tree branches in a winter landscape can seem to flatten space and make it very difficult to organize your scene.
 Look for dominant features, such as a group of large trees, or the slight line of a bank, to give form and direction.
 Remember, you can leave things out or add them!

 You can also use 'steps' of tonal value, making clear divisions from one tone to the next.
 Keep the same level of shading as you work on connected or similar areas across the scene.
 This is a bit like limiting your palette in painting.
 Plan out clear steps of light, mid/light, mid, mid/dark and dark.
 You might then decide to even out the transition from one tonal value to the next, but in the planning stages, visualizing these clear steps can be helpful.
 Try doing a thumbnail sketch first.

 You can also use texture to help organize space.
 Accentuate atmospheric perspective - the background trees will have a smoother look than the close ones, and distant edges will be softer.
 You can use these effects in your drawing, even if you can't see it in your source photo.
 Emphasize different textures - coarse bark, woodgrain - to set off the smoothness of the snow.
 Ice forms may be complex, sometimes with crisp edges or detailed highlights.
 Be patient and draw these carefully.

 Don't be a Wimp with Value! - Lastly, don't be afraid to use dark shading.
-It might be winter, but you can still use strong darks on tree-trunks and shadows.
-The presence of strong dark areas makes the white look whiter.
+Low winter sun can throw dark shadows, and dark buildings and branches can look dramatic against white snow - strong dark areas makes the white look whiter.
 Try using a value finder to help judge the tone of difficult areas.